 The following article is designed to give Incident IQ agents and administrators an understanding of the following topic:

-- Creating and utilizing text snippets and shortcuts on tickets.
+- Creating, editing, deleting and utilizing text snippets and shortcuts on tickets.

 You can use the following links below to quickly navigate to a specific section in this document.
 To quickly return to this index simply use the Return to Index link located at the end of any section.

 - Creating and Utilizing Text Snippets

 - Utilizing Ticket Shortcuts in Bulk

 Text Snippets and Shortcuts allow you to save often repeated comments and ticket actions in your own personal library.
 You can then reuse them on future tickets to perform multiple ticket actions with just a few clicks and even share them with the other agents and admins in the district.

 Ultimately, these serve as an important part of any agent or administrators toolbox to make working common tickets as easy and efficient as possible.
 Some common examples of text snippets and shortcuts you may want to save and utilize include:

 - Troubleshooting steps for common problems requestors experience (computer power issues, printer errors, etc)